 You don’t have to go out and share your entire life story.
 There still should be a professional relationship maintained.
 However, there’s nothing wrong with sharing a few photos of you participating in your favorite hobby outside of work and high-level stories about your family.

 Healthcare Industry News

-With a simple search of #hcsm, or #healthcare, you can find a plethora of content to share.
-Just add your industry hashtag (for example, #cancer) to the two prior hashtags and you will be able to narrow it down to news specifically tailored for you.
-By sharing new advancements, treatments and studies in your field you will build up your thought leadership.
-This is also a great technique to reassure your patients that you know what you are talking about and you are staying up to date on the latest advancements.
+With a simple search of #hcsm or #healthcare, you can find many contents to share.
+Just add your industry hashtag (for example, #cancer) to the two prior hashtags, and you will be able to narrow it down to news specifically tailored for you.
+You will build up your thought leadership by sharing new advancements, treatments, and studies in your field.
+This is also a great technique to reassure your patients that you know what you are talking about and stay up to date on the latest advancements.

 Use social media to your advantage and create a mini focus group out of your posts!
 Ask your fans/followers questions that are relevant to your specific field.
 If you’re a nurse, you can ask them what qualities they look for in a great nurse.
-If you’re a physician, you can ask what qualities their perfect physician has.
-You can even go on to ask about what their thoughts are on news in the healthcare industry or what your office could be doing better to make them feel more comfortable.
+If you’re a physician, you can ask what qualities the perfect physician has.
+You can even ask about their thoughts on the news in the healthcare industry or what your office could be doing better to make them feel more comfortable.
 The list goes on and on.

-Now, make sure that you have the rights to share your own patient stories before you go that route.
+Now, make sure that you have the right to share your own patient stories before you go that route.
 This is a whole other blog post.
 In the meantime, search for patients that have successful stories in your healthcare industry.
 For example, if you are a neurologist, look for incredible stories of patients that have persevered through brain injuries.
-This shows your patients that you care about everyone dealing with injuries in your specific industry, and provides hope that they will get through whatever they are going through as well.
+This shows your patients that you care about everyone dealing with injuries in your specific industry and provides hope that they will get through whatever they are going through.

 While social media is still new, especially to the healthcare industry, it’s nothing to shy away from.
 When used correctly, it’s a great way to get yourself out there and show your patients that you care.